danuabd/wp-tawk-to-integrator/README.txt

 == Installation ==

-1.  **Upload:** Upload the `easy-tawk-to-integrator` folder to the `/wp-content/plugins/` directory.
-2.  **Activate:** Activate the plugin through the 'Plugins' menu in your WordPress dashboard.
+1.  **Go to WP repository:** While on Admin dashboard of your wordpress site, visit plugin section.
+2.  **Search for plugin:** Type "easy tawk.to integrator" into the search bar.
+3.  **Install & activate:** Click on the plugin to install, then activate button to activate the plugin.
-3.  **Configure:** Go to "**Configure Tawk.to Chat Widget**" in the WordPress admin menu (under "Settings" or a custom top-level menu item) to set up your Tawk.to Property ID and Widget ID.
+4.  **Configure:** Go to "**Configure Tawk.to Chat Widget**" in the WordPress admin menu (under "Settings" or a custom top-level menu item) to set up your Tawk.to Property ID and Widget ID.

 == Frequently Asked Questions ==